ativan addiction

 • Using more of the substance than intended by your doctor

-• Needing to increase the dosage of Ativan to experience the desired result (building a tolerance)
+• Needing to increase the dosage of the drug to experience the desired result, which is often a primary sign of developing ativan dependence and building a high tolerance

 • Experiencing uncontrollable urges to abuse Ativan